-Dental Clinic.A-B Tech Allied Dental Clinic offers great savings on dental treatment.
-The services provided are routine dental cleaning, periodontal (deep) cleaning fluoride treatments, sealants and digital dental radiographs.
-The clinic is by appointment only and they accept cash, check and cards.
+Dental Clinic.
+A-B Tech Allied Dental Clinic offers great savings on dental treatment.
+The services provided are routine dental cleaning, periodontal (deep) cleaning, fluoride treatments, sealants and digital dental radiographs.
+The clinic is by appointment only and they accept cash, check and credit cards.
 For additional information you may call 828-398-7255 or email dental@abtech.edu

 Honorary Societies.
-The College is proud to sponsor the Alpha Upsilon Eta Chapter of Phi Theta Kappa Academic Honor Society.
-Membership is open to any student who has a 3.5 GPA after 12 credits of completed work.
+The College participates in the Phi Theta Kappa Academic Honor Society.
+Membership to the National program is open to any student who has a 3.5 GPA after 12 credits of completed work.